SEEDGuard/SEEDConsistencyChecker/CONTRIBUTING.md

 Follow the below guidelines to start.

-1. Check the available papers provided in the README file.
+1. Check the available papers and the replication package provided in the README file.
 2. Choose a paper that interests you, ensuring that the **"If Integrated"** field is **unchecked**.
 3. Understand the paper and identify the related part which will be integrated into this component.
+4. You can **Current Contributors** details, and cordinate with them for help.
-4. Try running provided replication package locally to understand the core implementation.
+5. Try running provided replication package locally to understand the core implementation.
-5. Organize your code as per [What should your method contain](#what-should-your-method-contain), and follow the [Directory Structure](#directory-structure).
+6. Organize your code as per [What should your method contain](#what-should-your-method-contain), and follow the [Directory Structure](#directory-structure).
-6. Identify the running environment, related dependencies, libraries and provided all this information by following our [Dependency Details](#dependency-details) guide.
+7. Identify the running environment, related dependencies, libraries and provided all this information by following our [Dependency Details](#dependency-details) guide.
-7. Create a branch as your `name` and raise a Pull Request (PR) with your implementation on the component's repository.
+8. Create a branch as your `name` and raise a Pull Request (PR) with your implementation on the component's repository.
 Refer to the [Pull Request](https://github.com/SEEDGuard/seedguard.github.io/blob/contribution_branch/CONTRIBUTING.md#repeat-submitting-pull-requests).
-8. Update the Data Format table for the implemented method in the [README](https://github.com/SEEDGuard/SEEDUtils/blob/main/README.md) of the SEEDUtils Repository.
+9. Update the Data Format table for the implemented method in the [README](https://github.com/SEEDGuard/SEEDUtils/blob/main/README.md) of the SEEDUtils Repository.
-9. Once everything is done, you've successfully contributed.
+10. Once everything is done, you've successfully contributed.
 Great job!

 ## What should your method contain?

 The methods should exclusively include the essential implementation, with user input data being passed, processed, and output data generated.
 Your method should focus solely on the testing phase of the replication package. <b>Do not</b> include any training or experimentation part inside your core implementation.
 Follow the [Directory Structure](#directory-structure).

+### Important Notes
+Contributors are requested for the following
+1. Provide the output data files in the same format of their input data.
+2. Output file should provide information on which field or key should be compared (helpful for diff checker functionality).

 ## Dependency Details